 Introduction

-You need to guide customers through your product functionality.
-Where do you start?
+Say I want to guide customers through my company's product functionality.
+Where do I start?
 Installation instructions?
 A troubleshooting guide?
 Feature description?
-The amount of work ahead of you is overwhelming.
+The amount of work ahead of me is overwhelming.

-Before you can put together a neat but comprehensive user manual, you’ll need to spend a lot of time defining priorities, talking to customer support and figuring out what your customers need (and not what you think your customers need).
+Before I can put together a neat but comprehensive user manual, I’ll need to spend a lot of time defining priorities, talking to customer support and figuring out what our customers need (and not just what I think our customers need).

 What is a user manual?